 As much as a son or daughter would want to be able to take care of a sick loved one, we all know that sometimes health problems are just too serious to handle without the help of a professional.
-Debilitating strokes, early stages of dementia, Alzheimer’s disease, Parkinson's, etc. are just a few reasons why long-term care in a nursing home or other facility may be needed.
+Debilitating strokes, early stages of Dementia, Alzheimer's disease, Parkinson's, etc., are just a few reasons why somebody may need long-term care in a nursing home or other facility.

-Unfortunately, the cost of providing round-the-clock care can come at a steep price.
+Unfortunately, the cost of providing round-the-clock care can be steep.
 It would not take long for a family to deplete their life savings quickly if an unexpected health problem leaves a person unable to care for herself.
-Sadly, even if a patient planned ahead and bought long-term care insurance, it is not always enough to cover that high cost of hiring 24-hour care.
+Sadly, even if a patient planned and bought long-term care insurance, it is not always enough to cover the high cost of hiring 24-hour care.
 Nor does Medicare pay for most long-term care situations.

-That is why we urge all families to explore their options for the “what-ifs.”
-In addition to private long-term care insurance, Medicare, and paying out-of-pocket, Medicaid can help bridge the coverage or cost gap that many families face.
+That is why we urge all families to explore their options for the "what-ifs."
+In addition to private long-term care insurance, Medicare, and paying out-of-pocket, Medicaid can help bridge the coverage or cost gap many families face.